 Dining Service at Saint John's offers traditional dining in an informal environment.
 Graduate students on meal plans may dine in the main university Refectory or in the Emmaus Hall dining room.
-Sexton Commons, the campus student center, serves a luncheon menu of sandwiches and snack items.
+Sexton Commons, the campus student center, serves an ala carte menu of sandwiches and snack items.
 Meals at the above facilities may also be purchased on a cash basis.
 More information is available at the Saint John's Dining Service Web site.

 Room and meal packages are available to students living in the monastery.

 HealthPartners Central Minnesota Clinics - Saint John's Campus is a primary care clinic serving students from SJU and CSB, faculty, staff, and the monastic community.

 The clinic is located on the first floor of the Quadrangle (QUAD) and is staffed by a physician assistant and certified medical assistant (CMA).
 We are here to deliver personalized care, focused on improving the health and well-being of each patient.
 We welcome all major insurances.
 Visit the Health Center Web Site for more information.

 Saint John's campus offers a wide variety of recreational opportunities.
 The Warner Palaestra features an Olympic-size pool, indoor track, weight rooms, basketball and racquetball courts.
 The pristine beauty of the campus draws many to outdoor exercise.
 Saint John's Abbey maintains many miles of trails in the woods surrounding the campus, providing a lovely setting for long, quiet walks or for cross-country skiing.
 Canoeing, swimming, and fishing are enjoyed on Lake Sagatagan, the largest of several lakes at Saint John's.
 Biking is popular on the back roads of Stearns County which surround the campus.